donte5405/GODOG/README.md

 export var xZ := ""
 ```

+- `keepIgnoreBlocks`: `boolean`
+// This tells GODOG to keep all blocks in `#GODOG_IGNORE`. **This should always be disabled unless you absolutely know what you're doing.**
 - `ignoreCrucialPreprocessors`: `boolean`
-Tells GODOG to skip crucial preprocessors completely, notably client & server preprocessors. **This should always be disabled unless you absolutely know what you're doing.**
+Tells GODOG to skip processing crucial preprocessors completely, notably client & server preprocessors. **This should always be disabled unless you absolutely know what you're doing.**

 ---